zio/zio/docs/datatypes/contextual/index.md

 ### ZLayer

-A `ZLayer[RIn, E, ROut]` data type describes how to construct `ROut` services by using `RIn` services.
+A `ZLayer[-RIn, +E, +ROut]` data type describes how to construct `ROut` services by using `RIn` services.

 We can think of `ZLayer` as a more powerful version of a constructor, it is an alternative way to represent a constructor.
-Like a constructor, it allows us to build the `ROut` service in terms of its dependencies (`RInt`).
+Like a constructor, it allows us to build the `ROut` service in terms of its dependencies (`RIn`).

 For example, a `ZLayer[Blocking with Logging, Throwable, Database]` can be thought of as a function that map `Blocking` and `Logging` services into `Database` service: